eea/eea.kitkat/README.rst

 Main features
 =============

-1. Easy to install/uninstall via Site Setup > Add-ons
+1. Easy to install/uninstall via Site Setup > Add-ons.
-2.
+2. Will install a bundle of add-ons all together.
-3.
+3. Will guarantee the integration between all the included add-ons.

 Install
 =======